oskareriksson/slutuppgift-htmlcssjs/README.md

 #### Technologies

-* HTML for structure
+* HTML for structure.
-* CSS for design
+* CSS for design.
-* Bootstrap 3 for additional structure/styling
+* Bootstrap 3 for additional structure/styling.
-* JavaScript/jQuery for functionality
+* JavaScript/jQuery for functionality.
-* Git for version control
+* Git for version control.

 #### Properly tested resolutions